Bira/octopus-carnival/_posts/2023-03-10-raven-roost-bandits.md

 displeasure of the forest's inhabitants.
 This changed when the three shadar-kai, disgraced former servants of the Raven Queen, arrived on the scene.

-Their names were Samminel, Erzoun, and Geriesh, and they were former servants of the Raven Queen.
-Samminel was a warlord, Erzoun his court witch, and Geriesh his chief spy.
+Of the three, Samminel was a warlord, Erzoun his court witch, and Geriesh his chief spy.
 Erzoun once predicted that Samminel would never advance in prestige and station if he remained on his Shadowfell domain, so the trio crossed into the world.
 Their spectacular displays of violence unburdened by compassion